The broken sample problem revisited: Proof of a conjecture by Bai-Hsing and high-dimensional extensions: Main results

 \section{Main results}

 The sharp threshold for strong detection involves two information measures which we now introduce.
-For a pair of random variable $(X,Y)$ with joint distribution $\sfP_{X,Y}$ and marginals $\sfP_X, \sfP_Y$, their \emph{$\chi^2$-information} is defined as (see e.g.~\cite[Sec.~7.8]{polyanskiy2024information})
+For a pair of random variables $(X,Y)$ with joint distribution ${\mathsf{P}}_{X,Y}$ and marginals ${\mathsf{P}}_{X}, {\mathsf{P}}_{Y}$, their \emph{$\chi ^{2}$-information} is defined as (see e.g.~\cite[Sec.~7.8]{polyanskiy2025information})

-This is the analog of the standard mutual information when the KL divergence is replaced by the $\chi^2$-divergence.
-The second quantity is the Hirschfeld-Gebelein-R\'enyi \emph{maximal correlation} (see e.g.~\cite[Sec.~33.2]{polyanskiy2024information}), defined as
+This is the analog of the standard mutual information when the KL divergence is replaced by the $\chi ^{2}$-divergence.
+The second quantity is the Hirschfeld-Gebelein-R\'enyi \emph{maximal correlation} (see e.g.~\cite[Sec.~33.2]{polyanskiy2025information}), defined as

 These two information measures have spectral interpretations in terms of the conditional mean operator.
 Assume that the following likelihood ratio for a single pair of observations exists: